Homicide & Murder Defense Lawyers in Roanoke

 It is important to note that a person may be charged with murder for aiding and abetting in another person’s commission of the acts that caused the death of another.
 A person may also be accused of participating in a conspiracy to commit a homicide.

 Some acts that result in the death of another are not classified as murder because they lack the element of “malice.”
-They may be punishable as voluntary or involuntary manslaughter, which are Class 5 felonies.
+They may be punishable as voluntary or involuntary manslaughter, which is Class 5 felonies.
 Causing the death of another due to driving under the influence, for instance, could be prosecuted as involuntary manslaughter.

-Murder Charges in Federal Courts
+Murder & Homicide Charges in Federal Courts

 Under some circumstances, a murder charge may be investigated by the FBI or another federal agency and prosecuted by the U.S. Attorney’s office in federal court.
 Those circumstances include alleged murders that involve: